pasted/variant_parser/README.md

 ##Installation

-Clone the repository to your web server's public directory, initiallizing Git if required;
+Clone the repository to a suitable directory, initiallizing Git if required;

 ```bash
 	git init